meteor/meteor/content/testing.md

 - **Integration test**: If you are testing that multiple modules behave properly in concert, you are writing an integration test.
 Such tests are much more complex and may require running code both on the client and on the server to verify that communication across that divide is working as expected.
 Typically an integration test will still isolate a part of the entire application and directly verify results in code.

-- **Acceptance test**: If you want to write a test that can be run against any running version of your app and verifies at the browser level that the right things happen when you push the right buttons, then you are writing an acceptance test (sometimes called "end to end test".
+- **Acceptance test**: If you want to write a test that can be run against any running version of your app and verifies at the browser level that the right things happen when you push the right buttons, then you are writing an acceptance test (sometimes called "end to end test").
 Such tests typically try to hook into the application as little as possible, beyond perhaps setting up the right data to run a test against.

 - **Load test**: Finally you may wish to test that your application works under typical load or see how much load it can handle before it falls over.
 This is called a load test or stress test.
 Such tests can be challenging to set up and typically aren't run often but are very important for confidence before a big production launch.